Lenape Stone

-The Lenape Stone is a piece of slate found in Bucks County, Pennsylvania in 1872, which appears to depict Native Americans hunting a woolly mammoth.
-This image, however, seems to have been carved some time after the stone was broken into two; for this and other reasons, it is generally considered an archaeological forgery.
+The Lenape Stone is a slate found in two pieces in Bucks County, Pennsylvania in 1872, which appears to depict Native Americans hunting a woolly mammoth.
+The image seems to have been carved some time after the stone was broken into two; for this and other reasons, it is generally considered an archaeological forgery.

 History

-The first portion of the stone is reported to have been found in Bucks County by Barnard Hansell, a farmer, in the spring of 1872.
-In 1881, Hansell sold the fragment to Henry Paxon, a young man with an interest in Native American artifacts.
+The first portion of the stone is reported to have been found in Mechanicsville, Bucks County by Bernard Hansell, a farmer, in the spring of 1872.
+In 1881, Hansell sold the fragment to Henry Paxson, a young man with an interest in Native American artifacts.
 A few months later, Hansell reported finding the second piece of the stone in the same field where he had unearthed the first.

 Once the two pieces were joined, they were examined by members of the Bucks County Historical Society, including archaeologist and historian Henry Chapman Mercer.
 Despite evidence which cast doubt on the stone's origin, Mercer came to be an ardent proponent of its authenticity, an argument which he put forth in his 1885 book, The Lenape Stone, or the Indian and the Mammoth.
 However, even Mercer acknowledged that the stone's unique nature and a lack of physical evidence (such as soil samples) made scientific certainty impossible.

+The Lenape Stone was acquired by the Mercer Museum in 1934 for $600.
+In 1967 the stone was stolen from the museum and was missing for two years.
+It was recovered in 1969 during an undercover investigation in Philadelphia.

-The stone is currently housed at the Mercer Museum in Doylestown, Pennsylvania.
+The stone is still housed at the Mercer Museum in Doylestown, Pennsylvania.